 Aid Stations

 Riders must wear bib numbers (supplied with registration) to obtain food and access to certain areas of the route.
-Medical support will be available at the Start Finish and #3 Bear Creek Lake Park aid stations; however, medical personnel will not be dispensing comfort medications such as: aspirin, ibuprofen, Tylenol.
 Participants are asked to bring their own comfort medications as needed.

 _____________________________________________________________________________________________________